cyates-checkmarx/totallysecureapp/README.md

 Note that if this application is run, this Java application can result in system crashes as a result of memory leaks, deadlock, JVM crashes, etc. In these labs, we are only using Checkmarx solutions that scan source code, thus there is no reason or need to run this project and __it is not recommended to do so__.
 If you do wish to run the project, do so at your own risk.
 It is HIGHLY recommended you do so in a sandbox environment (e.g. within a VM)

-additional changes to the file blah bals
+additional changes to the file

 :clock4: For more detail